kodekloudhub/golang/docs/02-data-types-and-variables/04-data-types-and-variables.md

     > C

-    Know that `%T` is the correct format specifier for printing the type of a varaible.
+    Know that `%T` is the correct format specifier for printing the type of a variable.

     `type()` is not a valid built-in function.